 MoGo Sport Youth mouthguard with lemon flavor comes with or without straps.
 If you decide not to use the rope, you will discover that the hole through which the rope is connected is an additional space through which you can breathe.
-However, it is essential to note that this mouthguard is designed with breathability as it is intended for young adults.
+However, it is essential to note that this mouthguard is designed with breathing channels as it is intended for young adults.

 What some footballers want is nothing but the best and this makes them to develop specific interest in notable brand’s mouthguard because they feel they are of the best quality and would help keep their teeth and jaw safe.

-Braces – If you’re an athlete with braces, you’ll need a different type of mouthguard.
-The braces mouthguard provide you with extra space for your braces while protecting your teeth.
+There are special mouth guards that are built for athletes with braces.
+Braced mouth guards provide you with extra space for your braces while protecting your teeth.
 Everybody that uses teeth braces have different reasons for using them which could be dental reason or fashion but in all ways, its important to get a brace mouthguard if you are footballer with braced teeth.
-A braced teeth footballer could be in severe pain or even lose some tooth due to the impact of hits when playing, braced mouthguards are really effective and worth the trial.
+A braced teeth footballer could be in severe pain or even lose some teeth due to the impact of hits while on the field.
+Braced mouth guards are really effective and worth the trial.

-When choosing a football mouthguard, it is quite essential to make a good choice by choosing the one that makes you feel comfortable while playing football, comfortability might seem less emphasized but its one of the most important things to consider in this aspect.
+When choosing a football mouthguard, it is quite essential to make a good choice by picking the one that makes you feel comfortable while you’re on the field of the play.
+Comfortability might seem less emphasized but its one of the most important things to consider in this aspect.